Amy Marlow, MPH, RD, CDN

 Liquid blood and plasma increases by about 50% during pregnancy but RBCs only increase by about 30%.
 This imbalance may lead to anemia.

 The most common cause of anemia in pregnancy is a low level of iron.
 Iron is the mineral that makes hemoglobin.
-During pregnancy, your iron requirements increase from 15 mg (milligrams) per day to 30 mg per day as your blood volume increases.
-The total iron requirement during pregnancy is 1,000 mg.
+During pregnancy, your iron requirements increase.
 If this need is not met or if your iron stores are low, you may develop anemia.

 Other less common causes of anemia in pregnancy include:

-Factors that can increase your chance of getting anemia in pregnancy include:
+Factors that may increase your chance of getting anemia in pregnancy include:

 Anemia might not cause any symptoms.
 If symptoms do occur they may include the following: